epinowcast/epinowcast/README.md

 request](https://github.com/epiforecasts/epinowcast/pulls).

-If interested in expanding the functionality of the underlying model note that `{epinowcast}` allows users to pass in their own models meaning that alternative parameterisations, for example altering the forecast model used for inferring expected observations, may be easily tested using the package infrastructure.
-Once this testing has been done alterations that increase the flexibility of the package model and improves its defaults are very welcome.
+If interested in expanding the functionality of the underlying model note that `epinowcast` allows users to pass in their own models meaning that alternative parameterisations, for example altering the forecast model used for inferring expected observations, may be easily tested within the package infrastructure.
+Once this testing has been done alterations that increase the flexibility of the package model and improves its defaults are very welcome via pull request or other communication with the package authors.

 ## Code of Conduct

-Please note that the `forecast.vocs` project is released with a [Contributor Code of Conduct](https://epiforecasts.io/epinowcast/CODE_OF_CONDUCT.html).
+Please note that the `epinowcast` project is released with a [Contributor Code of Conduct](https://epiforecasts.io/epinowcast/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.